Great Depression in Latin America

-The Great Depression in Latin America heavily affected the region in the 1930s after Depression had spread globally since the stock market crash of 1929 on Wall Street.
+The Great Depression in Latin America heavily affected the region in the 1930s after the Great Depression had spread globally since the stock market crash of 1929 on Wall Street.

-The Great Depression saw the change in Latin America's governments, their economic policies and the nations' economic performance.
-The Great Depression, characterised by the economic decline of the American and British economies, saw the economic declines of Latin American countries because they relied on Britain and America for investment in the region's economies and on their demand for the region's exports.
+The Great Depression saw change in Latin America's governments, their economic policies and the nations' economic performance.
+It is initiated by the economic decline of the American and British economy which later caused the economic declines of Latin American countries because they relied on Britain and the United States for investment in the region's economies and their demand for the region's exports.

-The rise in fascist governments was brought upon by nationalist desires during the Great Depression, as was demonstrated by the Vargas government in Brazil, which ruled from 1930 to 1945.
-The period further saw a shift in economic and government policies in Latin America, such as in Argentina, in efforts to adjust their economies to recover from the Depression.
+The rise in fascist governments was brought on by nationalist desires during the Great Depression, as was demonstrated by the Vargas government in Brazil which ruled from 1930 to 1945.
+The period saw a further shift in government economic policies in Latin America, such as in Argentina, in efforts to adjust their economies to recover from the Depression.
 Latin American countries that were economically impacted by the Depression included Brazil, Cuba, Chile, Mexico, and Peru.

 Background

-The Great Depression, which followed the Wall Street Crash of 1929, badly affected the countries of Latin America.
+The Great Depression, which followed the Wall Street Crash of 1929, had extreme negative effects on the countries of Latin America.

 Chile, Peru, and Bolivia were, according to a League of Nations report, the countries that were the worst hit by the Depression.
 The rise of fascism also became apparent in Latin America in the 1930s because of the Great Depression.
-Fascist governments were the result of a desire for nationalism, which was exploited by rulers like Getúlio Vargas of Brazil in propaganda.
+Fascist governments were the result of a nationalistic desires, which were exploited by rulers such as Getúlio Vargas of Brazil.
 Haiti came out of the Great Depression as a fully-independent country since the United States ended the military occupation of the country in 1936.

-Brazil was hit hard by the Depression.
+Brazil was also hit hard by the Depression.
 Between 1929 and 1932, coffee exports fell 50%.
 Foreign investment in the country was reduced to zero.
-To keep coffee prices from falling even more, the government in 1931 ordered the dumping of thousands of coffee sacks into the ocean.
+To keep coffee prices from falling even more, in 1931 the government ordered the dumping of thousands of coffee sacks into the ocean.
 Entire coffee plantations had their production bought by the government and set on fire to reduce production and to keep prices from hitting rock bottom, which would have caused many bankruptcies.
 Sugar production became so cheap that many sugar mills in the country halted all production for years.

-In other Latin American countries like Mexico, responses to the Depression also included to an increase in industrialization, which had begun during the 19th century.
+In other Latin American countries like Mexico, responses to the Depression also included an increase in industrialization, which had begun during the 19th century.